-1. Select the Custom Data List icon on the toolbar.
+1. Select the Custom Data List icon on the toolbar to select it.

-The data selection screen displays and selection icons appear.
+The data selection screen displays and two new icons appear on the toolbar.
 Check marks to the left of the parameter description indicate which parameters are selected for display.
+A second smaller check box indicates a parameter that is locked.